allensuvorov/golangYandexAdvanced/README.md

 # golangYandexAdvanced
-projects and snippets from the course
+exercises and snippets from the course